tzsk/otp/readme.md

 ```

 All of the functionalities are the same as it is been documented in Laravel Usage section.
 Here just use the instance instead of the Static Facade.

+**NOTE:** You don't need to do anything if you are using Laravel.
+It will detect the default cache store of laravel.

 Example: